TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 _This document contains useful information for development of Ninkyo Dantai II.
 We explain why we do certain things, the way we do it._

+The development manual has been moved to the Wiki.

 ## 3D Models - Game Object Sprite Masks

 All object masks must be marked in text and they must be a multiple of 2.
 64x64, 128x128, 256x256 ... etc